 I think one of the reasons, I like castles and Pena Palace so much is that they make me feel like I am in a fairytale.
 Pena Palace really is just magical and a must visit for everyone going to Portugal.
 Have you visited any fairytale castles?

-- Go early and buy your tickets in advance.
+- Go early and buy your tickets for the Palace of Pena in advance.

 - Pay the extra €3 to ride the bus up to the palace.